 Peek inside Graceland

-The upstairs rooms at Graceland are locked and alarmed and no one is allowed up there except family.
-Even staff are not allowed up here, out of respect for the family as it includes Elvis’s bedroom (and the bathroom where he died) as well as Lisa Marie’s room.
+Can you go upstairs?
+The upstairs rooms at Graceland are locked and alarmed and no one is allowed up there except members of his family.
+Even staff are not allowed up here, out of respect for the family as it includes Elvis’ bedroom (and the bathroom where he died) as well as little Lisa Marie’s room.

 Imagine the parties that would have been held in these rooms…

-You’ll pass through the kitchen where someone told me Elvis had the first microwave in the country (?)
+You’ll pass through the kitchen where someone told me Elvis had the first microwave in the United States (?)
 Anyway, it cost $1000 back in the 70s.
 You can also spot a television set in the back.

 Are you ready for the Jungle Room?